Sudhavalli1106/practicematrimorphosis/readme.md

 Way 1: clone the repo to local
 1) create a folder and add that to vs code
-2) goto terminal and use the command: git clone ssh link here   (to get ssh link goto github repo -->click on clone for download-->copy ssh id and complete the command execution on the terminal
+2) goto terminal and use the command: git clone ssh link here   (to get ssh link goto github repo -->click on clone for download-->copy ssh id and complete the command execution on the terminal git clone git@github.com:Sudhavalli1106/practicematrimorphosis.git for this you need to authentiate ssh
+3) alternatively you can add https for clone
+4)